Art & Culture Exhibits on in Whistler This Fall and Winter

 Season two of the museum’s Tuesday Night Talks will air in the first week of January, the series chats with artists from the permanent collection over Zoom.

 Audain COVID-19 Measures: Masks are required.
 You’ll find hand sanitizing stations throughout the museum, on either side of any door.
-A limited number of people are allowed in a room at one time and there are directional markers on the floor.
+A limited number of people are allowed in a room at one time and there are directional markers

 Like its peaks, Whistler has many faces.
 Spend some time exploring its cultural side this season and you’re bound to fall even harder for this place.